FriesOplenty/FriesOplenty.github.io/README.md

 8. In 2016, a man in the United States set a world record for eating the most French fries in one minute.
 He consumed 45 French fries in just 60 seconds!

 ![Facade](https://victualling.files.wordpress.com/2021/12/duvalblvdpoisonierre1882.jpg)

+French fries, also known as "pommes frites" in French, were not a popular dish in early 18th century Paris.
+At that time, potatoes were not commonly consumed in France, and they were primarily grown as a crop for animal feed.
+The first recorded use of potatoes in French cuisine was in 1753, when a French chemist named Antoine-Augustin Parmentier began advocating for their consumption as a food source for humans.
+However, it would be several decades before potatoes became a staple food in France, and even longer before French fries became a popular dish.
+The modern-day French fry, as we know it today, is believed to have originated in Belgium in the 1800s.